📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Best for: E-commerce sites, product pages, comparison content

-Why it works: Enables detailed product information extraction for shopping queries
+Why it works: Enables detailed product information extraction for shopping queries in your schema markup for AI Overviews implementation

 4. HowTo Schema